-DEFINING A SPECIAL MANAGEMENT AREA FOR THE SOUTH SASKATCHEWAN PLANNING REGIONCategory: 2016, Current, Grant, Land Use
+DEFINING A SPECIAL MANAGEMENT AREA FOR THE SOUTH SASKATCHEWAN PLANNING REGIONCategory: 2016, Completed, Grant, Land Use

 Maintaining wildlife movement ability between habitats is an increasingly urgent challenge given expanding urban and industrial development, and the impacts of climate change.
 Wildlife need to roam to find food, security and mates and to respond to seasonal and long-term changes in the environment — climate change, for example, makes additional east-west and elevational gradient movement necessary.
 Alberta has created a unique opportunity to preserve migration ability.